rense/django-base-project/README.md

 - Create an environment file: `$ echo "development" > environment`.
 This is added to .gitignore;
 - Edit settings/development to your liking (database-settings, etc...);
 - Install base requirements: `$ pip-sync`;
+- run `$ ./manage.py migrate`;

 - Django-suit problems: django-suit-redactor is old!
-I can't add the latest version of Redactor (10.2.2) because of licensing terms.
+I can't add the latest version of Redactor (10.2.2) because of licensing.
     - Get your own version (http://imperavi.com/redactor) and put its files in apps/articles/static/suit-redactor/;
     - Remove django-suit-redactor from installed-apps;